Alcoa Presents One Step Beyond: Production

 The last 13 episodes of the third season were filmed at MGM Studios, Borehamwood, England, due to a suggestion by Newland.
 According to Newland, "I thought it would give a little boost to the show because Great Britain offered good actors, good situations, and good settings.
 We sought permission from Alcoa, and they okayed it."

 Music

 Harry Lubin composed the music for the series with a soundtrack album, Music from 'One Step Beyond released by Decca Records (DL 8970) in 1960.
 The most well-known tracks of the series were entitled: "Weird" (originally composed by Lubin for the score of an April 1955 Loretta Young Show episode, "Feeling No Pain"), usually played when the supernatural aspect of the episode was being discussed, and "Fear" that became the musical theme of the series.

-The Ventures included a cover version of the show's main theme music "Fear" in their highly acclaimed 1964 Dolton Records album The Ventures in Space.
+The Ventures included a cover version of the show's main theme music "Fear" in their 1964 Dolton Records album The Ventures in Space.
 The second season of The Outer Limits used a variation of "Fear" for the end titles.
 A heavy metal cover of the title song was recorded by the band Fantômas on their album The Director's Cut in 2001.